 Country: Singapore 🇸🇬 Influencer: Yik Keat

-American Express collaborated with Millennium Hotel Asia and Yik Keat, a Singaporean influencer, to create a campaign on social media to promote their offers.
-Using hashtags #AmexSG, #StaycationSG, and #millenniumhotelsasia, Yik Keat encouraged his audience to experience Millennium Hotels & Resorts with special offers from Amex Card on the Amex mobile app.
+American Express joined forces with Millennium Hotel Asia and Singaporean influencer Yik Keat to create a social media campaign to highlight their offerings.
+Using hashtags #AmexSG, #StaycationSG, and #millenniumhotelsasia, Yik Keat encouraged his followers to experience the best of Millennium Hotels & Resorts with special deals from Amex card, which can be easily accessed via the Amex mobile app.

-Yik Keat made a video to show his staycation experience at Millennium Hotel and also illustrate how easy it is to use American Express, a card that can be used anytime, anywhere.
-The video campaign was a success, reaching 28,400 views and 4,400 likes on Instagram.
+Yik Keat created a video showcasing his staycation experience at Millennium Hotel and how effortless it is to use American Express.
+The video was well-received, generating 28,400 views and 4,400 likes on Instagram.

 3. Mobile Legend